lrswss/co2ampel/README.md

 sure that you [added support for ESP8266 based boards](https://github.com/esp8266/Arduino) and the following libraries have been installed.
 Don't be too intimidated by the long list, the [Arduino IDE library manager](https://www.arduino.cc/en/Guide/Libraries) will give you a hand.
+Make sure that you set the flash size to `4MB (FS:2MB OTA:~1019k)` to spare flash for the logging.
+To save battery set the CPU-Frequency to `80 MHz`.

 * [EPS8266Wifi](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WiFi)
 * [ESP8266WebServer](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer)